marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 ### Job Failure Policy and Staging Queue

 When the Scheduler service triggers a job and it has a client side error, with the failure policy, the job is retried by default with a 1s interval and 3 maximum retries.
-Failure policy can be configured for a consistent retry or to drop a job.
-Actor reminder type jobs will retry forever until successful completion.
-Workflow reminders are oneshot, meaning they will only trigger once successfully with a 1 second retry interval.
+A failure policy can be configured for a consistent retry or to drop a job.
+- Actor reminder type jobs retry forever until successful completion.
+- Workflow reminders are one time, meaning they only trigger once successfully with a 1 second retry interval.

 For non-client side errors, for example, when a job cannot be sent to an available Dapr sidecar at trigger time, it is placed in a staging queue within the Scheduler service.
 Jobs remain in this queue until a suitable sidecar instance becomes available, at which point they are automatically sent to the appropriate Dapr sidecar instance.
 Jobs are sent back to a single replica for the same app ID that scheduled the job in a round robin manner.